 Nomad by William Alexander

-“Gabe Fuentes is in a race against time—and aliens—in this intergalactic sequel to Ambassador, which Booklist called “an exciting sci-fi adventure, perceptively exploring what it means to be alien,” from National Book Award winner William Alexander.” [chapter book, ages 8 and up]
+“Gabe Fuentes is in a race against time—and aliens—in this intergalactic sequel to Ambassador, which Booklist called “an exciting sci-fi adventure, perceptively exploring what it means to be alien,” from National Book Award winner William Alexander.” [middle grade, ages 8 and up]

 The Collectors by Jacqueline West

 “The Collectors sweeps readers into a hidden world where wishes are stolen and dreams have a price.
-Fast-paced, witty, and riveting, this contemporary fantasy adventure has magic woven through every page.” [chapter book, ages 8 and up]
+Fast-paced, witty, and riveting, this contemporary fantasy adventure has magic woven through every page.” [middle grade, ages 8 and up]

 The Schwa Was Here by Neil Schusterman